-- 1. By nature, when groundwater comes into contact with fluoride-containing minerals naturally present in the earth; or - 2.
+- 1. By nature when groundwater comes into contact with fluoride-containing minerals naturally present in the earth; or - 2.
 By a water purveyor through addition of fluoride to the water they are providing in the distribution system.

-Pennsylvania American Water does not add fluoride to your water supply.
-Naturally occurring fluoride levels are typically not detected.
+Water purchased from Schuylkill Municipal does not have fluoride added to your water supply.
 EPA has set the amount of fluoride to 0.7 ppm to achieve an optimal fluoride level and prevent tooth decay.
 Pennsylvania's current maximum drinking water standard is 2.0 ppm.